-An organization that is ready to go out and start fundraising and receiving donations to further its mission may not want to wait that long!
+An organization that is ready to go out and get start-up fundraising and receiving donations to further its mission may not want to wait that long!
 The good news is, you don’t necessarily have to, however, there are some requirements and risks involved.

 First, regardless of whether or not you’ve received tax-exempt status from the IRS, before you start fundraising, you should check with your state’s attorney general (or equivalent charity regulator) office for state-mandated fundraising registration and reporting requirements.
 Many states require you to register and pay a fee before you’re allowed to solicit in the state.

 Next, when fundraising, you must inform your donors that your tax-exempt status is “pending” or “in process,” which means, until you receive from the IRS a favorable determination of your 501(c)(3) status, you cannot state that their donation is tax-deductible.
 If the nonprofit’s application is timely filed (within its first 27 months) and its exempt status is approved, exemption will be applied retroactively to the date the organization was formed, and, in that case, their donation should qualify as tax-deductible.
 However, due to our existing tax laws, only about 10 percent of taxpayers itemize deductions and have the ability to take a charitable contribution deduction, and there are other complexities regarding deduction limitations, so you should inform the donor to contact their tax advisor about taking the deduction on their return.